Due Date: Plot

 Darryl lets them use his Range Rover to make the rest of the trip.
 Ethan and Peter get high and begin to bond, but Ethan then mistakenly drives to the Mexico–United States border.
-Despite assuring Peter that he'll handle the situation, Ethan flees, and Peter is arrested for possession of marijuana.
+Despite assuring Peter that he will handle the situation, Ethan flees, and Peter is arrested for possession of marijuana.
 The Mexican Federal Police lock Peter up, but Ethan steals a truck and breaks him out, causing several car crashes in the process.

 Peter decides to stop at the Grand Canyon for Ethan, who finally scatters his father's ashes.
 Peter then confesses that he tried to leave Ethan at the rest area.
 Ethan makes a confession of his own: he has had Peter's wallet and I.D the entire time.
 Peter seemingly forgives him but then attacks Ethan in a rage, but is interrupted by a call from Sarah, who has just gone into labor.
 Peter and Ethan leave for California.
-Ethan finds a gun in the truck and he accidentally shoots Peter.
+Ethan finds a gun in the truck and accidentally shoots Peter.
 Arriving at the hospital where Sarah is in labor, Peter passes out from loss of blood.

 Sarah delivers the baby safely, and Peter expresses his discomfort at his new daughter being named Rosie Highman.
 Ethan leaves to meet with a Hollywood agent while telling Peter to call him.
-At the end, Ethan guest stars on an episode of his favorite television program, Two and a Half Men with Peter and Sarah watching it in bed with their daughter.
+At the end, Ethan guest stars on an episode of his favorite television program, Two and a Half Men, with Peter and Sarah watching it in bed with their daughter.
 Ethan texts Peter during the episode, indicating that the two have become friends.